EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    [ "Encrypt0", h'', aad_i ]
 ~~~~~~~~~~~

-* This is equal to the concatenation of 0x8368456e63727970743040 and the CBOR encoding of aad_i.
-For instance if aad_i = h'010203' (CBOR encoding 0x43010203), then A = 0x8368456e6372797074304043010203.
+* This equals the concatenation of 0x8368456e63727970743040 and the CBOR encoding of aad_i.
+For instance if aad_2 = h'010203' (CBOR encoding 0x43010203), then A = 0x8368456e6372797074304043010203.
 {: style="empty"}

-### Signing and Verification
+### Signing and Verification {#COSE-sig-explained}

-The COSE parameters {{RFC8152}} are constructed as follows:
+The COSE parameters used in COSE_Sign1 (see Section 4.2 of {{RFC8152}}) are constructed as described below.
+Note that "i" in "aad_i" is a variable with values i = 2 or 3, depending on whether the calculation is made over message_2 or message_3.
+Note also that "x" in "ID_CRED_x" and "CRED_x" is a variable with values x = U or V, depending on whether it is the credential of U or of V that is used in the relevant protocol message.

-* The key is the private of public authentication key of U or V. This may be stored as a COSE_KEY object or a certificate.
+* The key is the private authentication key of U or V. This may be stored as a COSE_KEY object or as a certificate.

-* The protected parameter is a the map { xyz : ID_CRED_x } wrapped in a byte string.
+* The protected parameter is a map { abc : ID_CRED_x } wrapped in a byte string.

 * The payload is a bstr cointaining the CBOR encoding of a COSE_KEY or a single certificate.